 - Maintain an appropriate relationship with the Group’s external auditors and review the effectiveness and objectivity of the external audit process

 - Monitor and review the effectiveness of the internal audit function, review all internal audit reports and review and monitor management’s responses to the findings and recommendations of the internal audit function

-The Nominations Committee comprises Phillip Cox CBE (as Chairman), Tim Cobbold, David Lindsell and Tony Thorne.
+The Nominations Committee comprises Phillip Cox CBE (as Chair), Tim Cobbold, Nicola Hodson, David Lindsell, David Nussbaum, Vanessa Simms and Tony Thorne.
 The Company Secretary acts as Secretary to the Committee.